 But there’s more.

 Learning how to serve in such a way that we allow others to see that our actions originate in and are a reflection of God’s love – without alienating them – can be a bit more dicey.
 Yet, if the ultimate goal is for them to have or to renew a relationship with the Lord, then we must not be fearful of connecting those dots when opportunities arise.
+In fact, we are specifically called to proclaim the Gospel, to evangelize.
+Although St. Francis of Assisi is credited with saying, “Preach the Gospel always; if necessary, use words,” others remind us that well-timed words are also instrumental in sharing the Good News.

-For the more reserved (but not vehemently anti-Church) family members or friends, we can open the door by inviting them to Church functions that are welcoming on a social level but low-key theologically-speaking.
-We may even be able to encourage attendance at events that do have a theological component.
-For people who may feel a pull toward hands-on service, we can propose co-volunteering in one of the many humanitarian efforts of the Church.
-Social media can be utilized to advertise events or to inspire with Scriptural or other faith-based posts.
+For the more reserved family members or friends (skittish perhaps, but not vehemently anti-Church), we may be able to open the door by inviting them to Church events that are welcoming on a social level but low-key theologically-speaking.
+For people who may feel a pull toward hands-on service, we can propose co-volunteering in one of the many outreaches of the Church.
+A little less directly, our social media outlets can be utilized to advertise church events that are open to all, or to inspire with Scriptural or other faith-based posts.

-In circumstances where initiating discussion about God would be politely (or not so politely!) declined, we still may be able to ask questions or steer conversations and activities toward “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, … any excellence… anything worthy of praise.”
+In circumstances where initiating discussion about God would be politely (or not so politely) declined, we still may be able to ask questions or steer conversations and activities toward “whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is gracious, … any excellence… anything worthy of praise.”
 (Philippians 4:4-9) Afterall, evidence of God abounds in this world, and the people He created are hard-wired with an attraction to truth, love, and beauty whether they recognize its origin or not.
 We also may be a silent or semi-silent witness (perhaps eventually leading to a full-blown conversation) when our behavior is backed up by such things as the “messaging” of religious jewelry, clothing, a scapular, crucifix, rosary beads, artwork, music, or matter-of-fact statements about our whereabouts or plans for the day/week.

 Pray More Fruitfully